 that destroyed the old bridges.
 The original bridge was a double span 209 foot (center spans only) long Howe Truss that was eventually covered (see photo

 below).
 Flanked on either side by a wood trestle approach.
-The west approach being 167 feet and the east approach being 309 feet long.
-The structure
+The west approach being 167 feet and the east approach originally being 106 feet long followed

-was completed by the Southern Pacific in March 1913 at a cost of $300,000.
-(Over 6.5 million in today's dollars) The original structure was not immediately
+The original structure was completed by the Southern Pacific in March 1913 at a cost of $300,000.
+(Over 6.5 million in today's dollars) The original structure

-covered, but at some point, the SP either rebuilt the original structure or more likely, simply covered the original structure to protect it.
-Covered Howe truss
+was not immediately covered, but at some point, the SP either rebuilt the original structure or more likely, simply covered the original structure to protect it.

 At some point in the late 1930s, a number of bents and pilings were replaced on at least the east approach and possibly the western approach to the main